237720/Banking-Risk-Analysis/README.md

 -Regional Analysis (if applicable)

-🚀 How to Use
+ 🚀 How to Use:
 -Load cleaned_loan_data.csv into Power BI

 -Build visualizations or open the provided .pbix dashboard file

 -Run bank_risk_analysis.py to see how data was cleaned and merged

-👤 Author
+ 👤 Author:
 -Aman Mohammed KT

 -GitHub: 237720